Abidemi Sanusi

 Abidemi Sanusi is a Nigerian author.

 Biography

 Abidemi Sanusi was born in Lagos, Nigeria.
 She had her Education in England, and attended Leeds University.

 Sanusi worked as a human rights worker, and now manages a website for writers.

 Kemi's Journal (2005) was her first work of fiction, followed by Zack's Story of Life, Love and Everything.
 God Has Daughters Too is a devotional book written about 10 women of the Old Testament.

-Her most recent novel, Eyo, published by WordAlive Publishers was shortlisted for the 2010 Commonwealth Writers' Prize.
+Her novel, Eyo, published by WordAlive Publishers was shortlisted for the 2010 Commonwealth Writers' Prize.